The act of voting is a centerpiece of our American democracy. But before you can vote, you must be registered to vote.

 14. You may find people who haven’t registered to vote because they don’t have the right ID.
 Here’s how to help them.

-15. More long term: Nine states (OR, CA, AK, CO, CT, GA, IL, RI, VT, WV) and D.C. already have automatic voter registration.
-15 more states have automatic voter registration bills that have been introduced in their legislatures.
-If you live in one of these states, call your local legislators (find their contact info at Open States) and 1) tell them that you are in favor of automatic voter registration and 2) ask them what the status of the bill is.
+15. More long term: 16 states and D.C. already have automatic voter registration (AVR).
+Every year, additional states introduce automatic voter registration bills to their legislatures.
+If your states doesn’t already have AVR, call your local legislators (find their contact info at Open States) and 1) tell them that you are in favor of automatic voter registration and 2) ask them what the status of the bill is.

 In conclusion, every vote for our desired candidate matters.
 When you vote, that’s one more vote for the candidate.
 If you register others to vote, you are multiplying your effectiveness and helping to create the coalition of voters we need to send powerful messages to our government.